log0div0/testo/docs/tutorials/03 - guest additions/README.md

 2. Mount the plugged iso image into the guest file system (if not done automatically).
 3. Run the guest additions installation (may differ depending on the guest OS).

-Let's go back to the test script we've developed in the Guide 2, in which we automated the Ubuntu Server 16.04 installation.
+Let's go back to the test script we've developed in the tutorial 2, in which we automated the Ubuntu Server 16.04 installation.

 Let's begin with renaming the test `my_first_test` into something more appropriate.
 For example, `ubuntu_installation`.